apache/arrow-site/README.md

 ## Overview

-[Jekyll](https://jekyllrb.com/) is used to generate HTML files from the markdown + templates in this repository.
+[Jekyll](https://jekyllrb.com/) is used to generate HTML files from the Markdown + templates in this repository.
 The built version of the site is kept on the `asf-site` branch, which gets deployed to https://arrow.apache.org.

 ## Adding Content